liudaqikk/CMBNB-demo/README.md

 [Daqi Liu](https://sites.google.com/view/daqiliu/home), [Álvaro Parra](https://cs.adelaide.edu.au/~aparra/) and [Tat-jun Chin](https://cs.adelaide.edu.au/~tjchin/doku.php?id=start).

 # Description
-demo.m runs our CMBnB and CMGD (contrast maximization with conjugate gradient, our impelmentation) on a subsequence from dynamic with about 19,000 events.
+demo.m runs CMGD and our CMBnB and (contrast maximization with conjugate gradient and our impelmentation) on a subsequence from dynamic with about 19,000 events.
 To execute the demo just run demo.m in MATLAB.
 The script will:
 * show the input stream and the event image without motion compensation,
 * run CMBnB and CMGD, and